Lake Farmington is open for boating, swimming, fishing, and camping. The Beach portion of the lake is not open at this

 Lake Farmington, Main Street/NM 516, Farmington, NM

 The Beach at Lake Farmington has quickly become the top summer watering hole in the Four Corners region.
 Popular with local and regional families, The Beach offers an inflatable water playground, groomed sandy beaches, and is patrolled by lifeguards.
 Designated swimming lanes are also available for laps.
 Kayaks, paddleboards, water vests, and fishing kayaks are available for rent onsite.

 Beyond The Beach, Lake Farmington is a popular fishing and boating spot, year-round.
 Species in the 250-acre lake include rainbow trout, largemouth bass, catfish, and even pike.
 The lake is open to the public from 6:00 am to 10:00 pm.
 Night fishing is also allowed at Lake Farmington.

 Lake Farmington also features a 21-site dry campground.
 Facilities are open year-round and include vault toilets, fire rings, grills, and picnic tables.
-Campsites are available on first-come, first-serve basis.
+Campsites are available on a first-come, first-serve basis.
 Visit Fmtn.org for additional information, or call Farmington Parks, Recreation & Cultural Affairs at (505) 599-1197.

 $10 per night fee, this includes the lake access fee for 1 vehicle